Syrian–Turkish border clashes during the Syrian civil war: 2011–2012 incidents

-The 2 October 2012 incident and afterward
+2 October 2012 incident and afterwards

 Attacks from Syria

 As the clashes between the government forces and the opposition in Syria intensified, artillery shells began to fall across the border onto Turkish soil.
 On 3 October 2012 at 16:25 EEST (13:25 UTC), a bomb fired from Syria hit a house in the central area of Akçakale.
 A 39-year-old mother and her three children aged between eight and 14 years and another woman of 40 years of age were killed by the blast.
 Thirteen others, including police officers, were injured.
 Three of the injured had light wounds while two of them were severely wounded.
 The source of the shells and their manufacturer remain unknown as Turkish authorities have not released a ballistic test.

 Turkish military retaliation

 At 18:00 (local time in Turkey; GMT/UTC + 02:00) the same day, five F-16 fighters from the 8th Main Jet Base Group of the 2nd Tactical Air Force Command at Diyarbakır Air Base and RF-4E reconnaissance aircraft from the 7th Main Jet Base Group Command in Malatya Erhaç Air Base conducted reconnaissance missions along the border, identifying Syrian military targets and relaying their coordinates to the Turkish Armed Forces Command in Ankara.
 Turkish artillery then conducted saturation shelling of these targets with T-155 Fırtına howitzers, which have a firing range of 40–45 km.
 The targeted region was Ayn al-Arus of Tal Abyad town in Raqqa Governorate across Akçakale.

 According to the Syrian Observatory for Human Rights, Turkish shelling of a military post in Syria on 4 October 2012 resulted in the death of three Syrian soldiers.